The bathroom is a really scary place for a senior who is losing his or her independence.

 - Wet wipes are often the simplest option.
 They require less force than toilet paper.
 So, they are easier and quicker to use.

 - Toilet safety rails can help here too.
 They give you a place to hold on to and steady yourself while wiping.

 - Wiping aids are also available.
 These devices are basically curved wands that hold toilet paper at one end.
 You use the wand like an extension of your hand for cleaning yourself.

 Ok, if you asked me what my top recommended bath safety products are, here you go.
-Each of these devices I have used and recommend to my own patients based on their needs.
+Each of these devices I have used and recommended to my own patients based on their needs.

 1. Drive Medical Premium Series Shower Chair with Back and Arms

-Shower chairs have been around for years and there are so many options to choose from.
-But, I recommend a shower chair with back and arms for safety and comfort.
+Shower chairs have been around for years, and there are so many options to choose from.
+But, I recommend a shower chair with a back and arms for safety and comfort.
 This model from Drive Medical is my favorite.

 There are several reasons why:

 - This shower chair has a back and arms for support and safety.